-Character: This is a great little family ride on excellent country lanes with spectacular scenery.
+This is a great little family ride on excellent country lanes with spectacular scenery.
 Gentle climbs will test the younger members of the family and thrill them with the descents.
-You can make this route longer by adding the reservior road from Lofthouse to Scar House.
+You can make this route longer by adding the reservoir road from Lofthouse to Scar House.

 Start Point: Starting from Pateley Bridge, park in the main car park by the bridge, heading out along the valley towards Lofthouse.
 Alternatively, if camping near Lofthouse, simply reverse the route.

-2. Halfway along the road that adjoins the reserviour a car park and picnic area is seen to the left.
+2. Halfway along the road that adjoins the reservoir a car park and picnic area is seen to the left.
 This is a good spot for a stop and snack.

 3. Continue to Ramsgill, with a short climb which leads to a descent into the village.
 Over the small bridge and onto Lofthouse, with a testing climb before reaching Lofthouse.

 4. Pass through Lofthouse and continue as the road bends around towards Middlesmoor.
 At a sharp right hand bend at the base of the steep climb, a road sign indicates ‘Stean’ to the left over a small bridge that crosses the river Nidd.

 5. Take this left hand turning and ride to How Stean Gorge, with a steep final climb before the descent to tea and cake.

 Now reverse the route back to Pateley Bridge.